Sign up for our Newsletter

 After posting our Diamonds 101 we asked you on Instagram if you wanted a part 2 with more detail and you said yes, so here it is!

-Often referred to as the 5th C - along with the well known 4C’s: cut, clarity, colour and carat - a diamond certificate is essential when buying diamonds.
+Often referred to as the 5th C - along with the well-known 4C’s: cut, clarity, colour and carat - a diamond certificate is essential when buying diamonds.
 When you purchase a diamond, you should always make sure it is certified by an Internationally recognised Diamond Laboratory: we recommend GIA as they’re known to be the strictest and most consistent when it comes to grading diamonds.

 If you’re wondering, certified means to confirm formally as true, accurate or genuine: to guarantee as meeting a standard.
 In the case of diamonds, being certified means that a diamond is verified as being either 100% natural or ‘enhanced’, that the quality of the diamond meets a certain standard, in the opinion of a qualified gemologist.

-A certificate tells you about the gems’: shape and dimensions, carat weight, colour and clarity grades, standard of finish (for example polish, symmetry and girdle width) and, in the case of Round Brilliant diamonds, cut grade.
+A certificate tells you about the gems’: shape and dimensions, carat weight, colour and clarity grades, the standard of finish (for example polish, symmetry and girdle width) and, in the case of Round Brilliant diamonds, cut grade.

 At Quality Diamonds, we’ve developed the diamond score - a method of scoring each diamond that takes into account the 4C’s as well as the following attributes: the gemological laboratory that certified the diamond, table percentage, depth percentage, polish, symmetry, fluorescence, girdle and length to width ratio.

 What we do is give every diamond a score out of 10 for each of the 12 attributes.
-You’re then given a score between 1 and 10 for each diamond, so you can easily see compare diamonds rather then going into detail which takes much longer if you don’t know much about diamonds.
+You’re then given a score between 1 and 10 for each diamond, so you can easily see compare diamonds rather than going into detail which takes much longer if you don’t know much about diamonds.

 There are diamonds that are mined and shipped without any connection to rebel or terror groups.
 Diamonds that do have these connections are known as conflict diamonds or blood diamonds, they originate from war-torn areas and are illegally traded.

 Luckily now over 99% of diamonds are conflict-free due to the Kimberley Process Certification Scheme being put into place in 2002.
-All diamonds sold buy Quality Diamonds have been obtained from suppliers working within this scheme.
+All diamonds sold by Quality Diamonds have been obtained from suppliers working within this scheme.

 If you wish to learn more about our Bespoke services, click here.